-The Main Campus of The College of New Rochelle is located on 20 beautiful acres in southeastern Westchester County, 16 miles from midtown Manhattan and less than a mile away from the Long Island Sound.
+The Main Campus of The College of New Rochelle is located on 20 beautiful acres in southeastern Westchester County, 30 minutes away from midtown Manhattan and less than a mile away from the Long Island Sound.

 The tree-lined suburban campus consists of more than 20 buildings, most reflecting the Gothic style of Leland Castle, built in the 1850s, a national historic site and the first home of the College.